-Under the Action tab you can enable the action functionality to the image.
-We already explained about these options in Go to URL article so please refer the same.
+Under the Action tab, you can enable the action functionality to the image.
+We already explained these options in Go to URL article, so please refer to the same.

-As you can see can see from the below screenshot, our Image item is surrounded by Border of the color that w specified.
+As you can see from the below screenshot, our Image item surrounded by Border of the color that w specified.

 Display Database Images in SSRS Report